Bluefield bets on UK solar potential with market debut of fund

-Bluefield, which specialises in buying and managing energy and infrastructure assets, plans to list the Bluefield Solar Income Fund IPO-BSI.L on the London Stock Exchange on July 12 to raise up to 150 million pounds for the acquisition of solar plants in Britain.
+Bluefield, which specialises in buying and managing energy and infrastructure assets, plans to list the Bluefield Solar Income Fund on the London Stock Exchange on July 12 to raise up to 150 million pounds ($231 million) for the acquisition of solar plants in Britain.

 "The UK is in its infancy compared to markets like Germany or Italy," James Armstrong, managing partner at Bluefield, said on Tuesday.